Caution Indecent Images

 We are often asked by our clients as to whether they can avoid court if they accept a caution for possession or making indecent images.

-This reluctance to issue cautions in these cases is despite a recent interview given by Simon Bailey the police chief in charge of child protection whereby he admitted that the police and courts are absolutely overwhelmed by this work and do not have the resources to bring every offender to justice through the courts.
+In an interview given by Simon Bailey, the police chief in charge of child protection, he admitted that the police and courts are absolutely overwhelmed by this work and do not have the resources to bring every offender to justice through the courts.

 According to the Times, the number of reports of child abuse being made to the police has risen by 80% in three years.
 Police receive an average of 112 complaints a day and in 2015 there were 70,000 cases of child sexual abuse investigated.
 The police arrest 400 people each month on suspicion of viewing indecent images.

 As such Bailey made the suggestion that to deal with this problem (that will only get worse as the police get ever more adept at tracing potential illegal Internet use) was to divert ‘low risk’ offenders who have viewed this material away from court by the use of conditional cautions.

 Conditional cautions can have conditions attached to them to reduce risk e.g. to attend courses and to restrict internet use and so on the face of it this seemed like an eminently sensible idea.

 As such if the amount of images is low and / or your personal circumstances are unusual it is vital that you are given the right advice at the police station and / or written representations are made to the CPS and / or police that an indecent images caution be issued due to the exceptional circumstances.

 The below testimonial was written by a client who was given a caution rather than going to court after being advised by us at the police station.
 In this case we drafted a prepared statement to keep a tight control over the interview and put forward client’s mitigation and exceptional circumstances.
 We then made appropriate representations to the police which resulted in a caution for indecent images offences.